Work and Neurodivergence

 • Written instructions

-• Honest feedback
+• Honest, direct feedback

 Sensory awareness

-• Less harsh lighting
+• Softer, less harsh lighting

-• Fewer strong smells in the workspace
+• Fewer strong smells

-• A quieter environment
+• A quieter space to work

 • Having a consistent desk rather than hot-desking